You’re Not Alone as a Patient

-Depending on your prescribed medication, the first 30-, 60- and 90-days, (commonly referred to as the onboarding phase), are the most important regarding your treatment.
+Depending on your prescribed medication, the first 30, 60 and 90 days (commonly referred to as the onboarding phase) are the most important regarding your treatment.
 This is the time when you’re expected to self-administer medication based upon your doctor’s prescribed regimen.
 This critical time is typically when you develop a routine and habit of injecting your medication correctly and on time.
 If you have been prescribed an injectable medication, your first exposure to an autoinjector, prefilled syringe or wearable device most likely happened while training with a healthcare professional on-site at a medical facility.
-After being trained by your healthcare provider, your next injection will most often be performed without healthcare provider supervision and outside of a healthcare facility.
+After being trained by your healthcare provider, your next injection will most likely be performed without healthcare provider supervision and outside a healthcare facility.

 Understanding How We Learn

 Advancements in the study of how learning occurs has facilitated a deeper understanding of how people mentally take in and process information.
 Memory recall and retention rates are increased when multiple neurological connections are made within and between regions of the brain.
 This occurs when senses such as audio, visual and touch are stimulated simultaneously.